kubakubakuba/webeval/README.md

 - [x] Basic app functionality Done?
 - [x] Users can view their last submissions (before it gets overwritten by new one of the same task)
 - [x] User will see their best score and the their latest submission score in the leaderboard
-- [ ] Move qtrsvim into docker container, for security reasons
-- [ ] Implement maximum number of register requests for one IP adress / time
 - [ ] Delete old, not needed submissions (not the latest and the best for each task and user, other can be deleted)
+- [ ] Register confirm email
+- [ ] Password reset
+- [ ] Remove flag setting in toml file (make it automatic if memory, registers are set)

 ## Database structure (subject to change):